 Link to your relevant social channels: For most professional fields, you’ll need to update your LinkedIn account and link to it on your resume website.
 However, for artists, photographers, freelancers and other creative types who use social platforms as a way to showcase their work, it may be useful to link to your professional Facebook, Instagram, Twitter or YouTube accounts.

-04. Add in the small details
+05. Add in the small design details

 Going back to that cake analogy, once your cake is baked (and looking delicious) it’s time to decorate it.
 To create a Wix website, there are a couple essential branding elements you’ll need.
 These include: